ArgonDesign/alogic/doc/types.md

 The `void` type can be used where no meaningful value is necessary.
-It is used as the return type of state functions in FSMs, and as the type of ports where the flow controls signals carry all required semantics.
+It is used as the return type of state functions in FSMs, and as the type of ports where the flow control signals carry all required semantics.

 ### typedefs